QiuMatthew/QiuMatthew.github.io/source/_posts/UnderstandingInformationDisorder.md

 Conclusion:
 Satire is becoming increasingly hateful, polarizing and divisive, and has become a common category of information disorder.
 ### False Connection
+News industry need to promote quality of the produced content.
+Or it might damage the image of journalists.
+"clickbait" can drive down trust in the Fourth Estate.
+These techniques is useful in the short term, but will be harmful in the long term.
+These techniques to attract wider audience can be considered as a kind of information disorder.
+Facebook down-ranked sites that used clickbait headlines.
+Another study shows that headlines can affect a person's attitude towards the relevant project and production.
+Techniques like clickbait will never disappear as long as it can drive traffic in the short term.
+### Misleading Content
+Misleading content is not new.
+Reframing stories in headlines, using fragments of quotes, citing part of the statistics, not covering something, etc. It is underhanded but everyone has the intent to do so.